 - Look for an agency that offers the travel nurse guaranteed pay.
-Even if a shift is cancelled by the hospital due to “low census.”
+Even if a shift is canceled by the hospital due to “low census.”

 - Find a plan that provides dependable income and protects you from pay gaps.
-Accounting for situations where you are ready to work but the shift gets cancelled.
+Accounting for situations where you are ready to work but the shift gets canceled.

 - Timing matters.
 This means no matter what happens with your schedule at the facility the Agency will pay you during the pay period you earned it.

 - Do the math—don’t assume a higher pay rate outweighs the benefits of guaranteed hours.